-Thanks for your interest to web visit our public domain at, Africacomplete.org which’s an affiliate website of “Alphabetic African Timeline”
+Thanks for your interest to visit our public domain Africacomplete.org which’s an affiliate website of “Alphabetic African Timeline”

-I am very grateful to all of you and your outpouring support once again.
-I thankfully acknowledge once again the technical support and material assistance by large number of agencies, distinguished personalities, professionals and individuals in the preparation of this useful hyper text.
+I am grateful to all of you and your outpouring support once again.
+I thankfully acknowledge the technical support and material assistance by large number of agencies, distinguished personalities, professionals and individuals in the preparation of this useful hyper text.

 According to historians, “when you study history study the historian, when you study the historian study the time in which that history is written”.
 In this work we have reflected on Afro Socio-culture traditions, and the values of the Africans in urban areas as well as the countryside, followed with reliable information dealing with the continent’s Socio-historic, Socio-economic, and the Geo-political features in alphabetic A – Z (Algeria to Zimbabwe) order.

-Secondly, one might accuse the Compiler/Editor of this website favoring, his home country, which perhaps needs a polite response, but truth be told here, one must not forget that, the general importance of Ethiopia, my beloved home country in the African continent.
-As well known, Ethiopia is one of the 10 oldest nations in the world that has never been colonized by any imperial power except a brief period of occupation: the only African nation with its own Ge’ez Alphabets and numeric: the country that practiced Christianity before the Europeans and accepted Islam before the Middle East: the first country that started with the tree-color flag that everyone rocks without even knowing what does it means (Green, Yellow, Red) and the origin of Ras-Taffarianism: one of the few countries in the world that is mentioned both in The Holy Quoran & The Bible.. over 50 times: a source country of The Blue Nile that’s feeding by over 90 local tributaries, contributes 86% of the water flow to the Great Nile River, the lifeline of Egyptians: the country that is the origin of the Coffee-Arabica that you missed not to drink: the first African nation state to win gold medal through its brave athletes like Abebe Bikila, Mamo Wolde, Derartu Tulu and Haile Gebreselassie et-al at the Olympics arena: the country with so much and diverse culture and spirituality that someone can’t even comprehend!
+Secondly, one might accuse the Compiler/Editor of this website favoring, his home country, which perhaps needs a polite response, truth be told here, one must not forget that, the general importance of Ethiopia, my beloved country in the African continent.
+As well known, Ethiopia is one of the 10 oldest nations in the world that has never been colonized by any imperial power except a brief period of occupation: the only African nation with its own Ge’ez Alphabets and numerics: the country that practiced Christianity before the Europeans it accepted Islam before the Middle East: the first country that started with the tree-colors flag that everyone rocks without even knowing what does it means (Green, Yellow, Red) and the origin of Ras-Taffarianism: one of the few countries in the world that is mentioned both in The Holy Quoran & The Christian Bible.. over 50 times: a source country of The Blue Nile that’s fed by over 90 local tributaries, contributes the 86% of the water flow to the Greater Nile River, the lifeline of Egyptians: the country that is the origin of the Coffee-Arabica that you missed not to drink: the first African nation state to win gold medal through its brave athletes like Abebe Bikila, Mamo Wolde, Derartu Tulu and Haile Gebreselassie et-al at the Olympics arena: the country with so much and diverse culture and spirituality that someone can’t even comprehend!

-It’s true that Ethiopia pre-1950s, was the lonely and only African non-colonized state, but not remains lonely these days, we have now nearly fifty five African independent nation states.
-Yes, thanks to gallant freedom-loving Africans, and non-African friends, now times and circumstances have certainly changed.
-And now everything was falling right into place, as it has been taken me over 28 years on the making, it’s often a venture with a single person intended to cover the entire African continent of about 55 countries issued here to commemorate the independence of African nation states, from the centenary of the founding of the west African state of Liberia, the oldest republic in Africa in backdates 1947 to the founding of the recent Republic of South Sudan in July, 2011 are integrated into an elaborately designed display system that invites sustained attention to such often overlooked media.
+It’s true that Ethiopia pre-1950s, was the only and lonely African non-colonized nation, but not remains lonely these days, we have now nearly fifty five African independent nation states.
+Yes, thanks to the gallant freedom-loving Africans, and non-African friends, now times and circumstances have certainly changed.
+And now everything was falling right into place, as it has been taken me over 28 years on the making, it’s often a venture with a single person intended to cover the entire African continent of about 55 countries issued here to commemorate the independence of African nation states, from the centenary of the founding of the west African state of Liberia, the oldest republic in Africa backdates July, 1847 to the founding of the recent Republic of South Sudan stood in July, 2011 are integrated into an elaborately designed display system that invites sustained attention to such often overlooked media.

-I would take this moment once again to acknowledge distinguished African personalities, resident African diplomats, professionals, individuals and colleagues at the media for their understanding and earnest co-operation during my door-to-door approach to the African government embassies based in Addis Ababa, the seat of the African Union to gather resource materials for this e-version.
+I would take this moment once again to acknowledge elite Africans, resident diplomats, professionals, individuals and colleagues at the media for their understanding and earnest co-operation during my door-to-door approach to gather resource materials for this hyper text at the African government embassies based in Addis Ababa, the seat of the African Union.

 I would therefore sincerely commend web visitors this diary as a good resource and reference material for both Africans and non-Africans friends wishing to have a general knowledge on Africa.
 I finally have the feeling of doing something useful and educational for the African general public.
 The great American intellect and pastor, Dr. Robert H. Schuller in his book entitled, “Success is Never Ending [and] Failure is Never Final”, in page 48 quoted as saying,